-The quality of information provided by Intuit is of good quality.
+The quality of the information provided by Intuit is of good quality.
 Intuit does not employ the large number of salespeople that other vendors that we cover do.
 This is because Intuit is still only a borderline enterprise software vendor (even though they have an enterprise software applications).
 Their margins are on the lower side, and much of the information they provide is through their website.

 Consulting and Support

-Consulting and support at Intuit is both above average.
+Consulting and support at Intuit are both above average.
 Intuit’s applications require much less handholding than almost any other application that we cover, and it is rare to hear complaints about either Intuit consulting and support.

-Many people do not know, but Intuit’s headquarters in Mountain View is right next to Google and is essentially indistinguishable from the Googleplex.
+Many people do not know, but Intuit’s headquarters in Mountain View is right next to Google and is virtually indistinguishable from the Googleplex.
 Intuit even seems to have copied some of Google’s culture, down to providing free bicycles – although Intuit’s bicycles are blue, while Google’s are clown colors.
-With most software vendors there is a negative relationship between the size of the company and the employees’ satisfaction (until one gets into the monopoly vendors like SAP and Oracle where the compensation is the best in the industry).
+With most software vendors there is a negative relationship between the size of the company and the employees’’ satisfaction (until one gets into the monopoly vendors like SAP and Oracle where the compensation is the best in the industry).
 However, Intuit breaks this trend by still having a motivated workforce.

 Part of the Following Software Categories